jp6879/jp6879/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Juan Pablo
 ==================================================================================================================================

 M.Sc.
-Physics Student - Machine Learning
+Physics - Machine Learning - Software Developer
 ----------------------------------------

 I studied Physics at Instituto Balseiro and have a passion for coding and AI.
 I love learning new things and investigating innovative technologies in this field.